Introduction

 New Mexico Tech views its general education core curriculum requirements as the foundation for a broad and meaningful educational experience for all its undergraduates.
 The New Mexico Tech general education core curriculum requirements prepare students to communicate and reason well, evaluate and apply information, understand human societies and cultures, deepen their sense of values and ethics, and enrich their personal lives.
 Additionally, the general education core curriculum requirements equip students with the analytical, language, science, and mathematics skills necessary for the specific degree requirements of their majors.
 The courses and their sequence in the general education core curriculum requirements are designed specifically to achieve these objectives and to prepare students for success in subsequent courses.

 Due to the STEM focus of New Mexico Tech, we also have Institute requirements, which specify required courses that must be completed prior to graduation (i.e., specific calculus, chemistry, physics, and English classes).
 These courses can be used to satisfy general education requirements.
-For example, at New Mexico Tech it is advisable for students to use Math 131(Calculus) to satisfy the general education mathematics requirement.
+For example, Calculus I at New Mexico Tech satisfies both General Education and Institute requirements.
 Our general education assessment process assumes that students are following this approach.
 Students transferring to New Mexico Tech from another New Mexico public institution who have used other courses to satisfy their general education requirements will receive general education credit for these courses, though they will still need to satisfy the Institute requirements.

 Plan for Assessment of General Education

-Following a series of meetings with representatives of departments contributing to the general education core (i.e., Communications, Liberal Arts and Social Sciences; Business and Technology Management; Chemistry; Mathematics; Physics; Psychology and Education) New Mexico Tech has formulated a new plan for assessing the general education program.
-This plan assumes that students are using courses required by the Institute to satisfy their general degree requirements (see discussion in Introduction).
+Departments contributing to the general education core (e.g., Communication, Liberal Arts, and Social Sciences; Chemistry; Mathematics; Physics) formulated a plan for assessing their component of the general education program.
+This plan assumes that students are using courses required by the Institute to satisfy their general degree requirements (as outlined above).

 Methodology